Southcrest, San Diego

-Southcrest is an urban community in the southeastern section of the city of San Diego.
-It is bordered by Mountain View on the north and east, Interstate 5 and the neighborhoods of Barrio Logan and Logan Heights on the west, and Shelltown on the south.
+Southcrest is an urban community in the southeastern section of San Diego, California.
+It is bordered by Mountain View to the north and east, Interstate 5 and the neighborhoods of Barrio Logan and Logan Heights to the west, and Shelltown to the south.
 Major thoroughfares include National Avenue and 40th Street.

 History

 Prior to the 1980s the Southcrest area was part of the neighborhood Shelltown and many residents still consider this area Shelltown.
-The neighborhood was to have been bifurcated by a planned freeway - California State Route 252 - which would have connected Interstate 805 to Interstate 5.
+The neighborhood was to have been bifurcated by a planned freeway, California State Route 252, which would have connected Interstate 805 to Interstate 5.
 This freeway has been deleted, and a portion of the previous right of way has been developed into the 252 Corridor Park.
 Many of the older homes in this area were destroyed in anticipation of the freeway and later replaced with tract housing.
 The area was renamed Southcrest shortly after.